ansarilaith/laith-taha/EZIoT_SDK/README.md

 Post the given data to your data as a row.
 Return the rowid of the newly-created row.
 You can include all or none of the variables.
 If no variables are given, the API will add a row with with a current timestamp and IP from the device making the post.

-- group: Should be a STRING with a max length of 32 characters.
-If an INT or FLOAT is given, it will be coersed to a string.
+- group: should be a STRING with a max length of 32 characters. if an INTEGER or FLOAT is given, it will be coersed to a string.
-- decive: Should be a STRING with a max length of 32 characters.
-If an INT or FLOAT is given, it will be coersed to a string.
+- decive: should be a STRING with a max length of 32 characters. if an INTEGER or FLOAT is given, it will be coersed to a string.
-- data1-3: Can be an INT, a FLOAT, of a STRING with a max length of 32 characters.
+- data1-3: can be an INTEGER, a FLOAT, of a STRING with a max length of 32 characters.
-- data4: Can be an INT, a FLOAT, of a STRING with a max length of 256 characters.
-Use this for JSON-type data.
+- data4: can be an INTEGER, a FLOAT, of a STRING with a max length of 256 characters. use this for JSON-type data.

 ### Getting Data

 **Best Practice:** Only download the rows your need.
 Use rowids to limit your downloads and not re-download.

-`eziot.`
+`eziot.get_data(count=1,after=None,group=None,device=None)`

+Return a list of data rows (also lists).
+The default is to return the last row added.

+- count: an INTEGER number of rows to return (if available)
+- after: a INTEGER rowid, return all rows posted after this rowid (not including it). takes precedence over count.
+- group: a STRING. limit returned rows to those where the group field exactly matches this string.
+- device: a STRING. limit returned rows to those where the device field exactly matches this string.

+return = `[[rowid,epoch,gmt,ip,group,device,data1,data2,data3,data4],...]`

+- rowid: the data row id number (can be used to select or delete)
+- epoch: an integer representing the epoch time when the row was created
+- gmt: a GMT timestamp based on the epoch time
+- ip: the IP address of the device that posted the data
+- group,device,data1-4: see the description above in `eziot.post_data`

 ### Deleting Data

+**IMPORTANT:** Deletions are permanent.
+There is no recovery.

+`eziot.delete_data(rowids=[],before=None,xall=False)`

+Delete rows and return the number of rows deleted.

+- rowids: a single INTEGER or a list of INTEGERs. the rowids to delete (if they exist).
+- before: an INTEGER rowid. delete all rows before this row (not including it). takes precedence over rowids.
+- xall: boolean. if `True`, delete all rows.

 ### Getting Stats

+`eziot.stats()`

+Return a dictionary of stats related to the data.

+return = `{'rows': 5,
+           'min_rowid': 1,
+           'max_rowid': 5,
+           'max_rows': 1024,
+           'max_rate': 1.0,
+           'email': 'example@eziot.link',
+           'size': 8192
+           }`

+- rows: an INTEGER. current rows in data.
+- min_-max_rowid: INTEGERs. the current lowest and highest rowids in the data.
+- max_rows: an INTEGER. the maximum rows a user can add before the oldest rows begin to be repoved from the stack.
+- max_rate: an INTEGER. the target maximum request rate per second for the given user.
+- email: a STRING. the email address associated with the data account.
+- size: an INTEGER. the size-on-disk of the data in bytes (this may be removed in the future)

 ### Sending Commands
 ### Wifi Connections

 The SDK includes several MicroPython WiFi functions as a convenience:

+`eziot.wifi_scan()`

+Scan for available WiFi access points.
+Print a list of lists of APs.

+print = `Network AP: [ssid,bssid,channel,RSSI,authmode,hidden]` per AP

+`eziot.wifi_connect(essid,essid_password)`

+Connect to the given AP using the `essid` and `essid_password`.
+The `essid_password` can be `None` if no password is required.

+`eziot.wifi_disconnect()`

+Self explanitory.

 ### Getting Credentials